prometheus-operator/prometheus-operator/Documentation/proposals/202304-silences.md

 * This proposal do not cover automatic cleanup of expired Silence CRs
 * Refactoring of the other CRDs is not in scope for the first version
+* Adding silences to a remote Alertmanager cluster

 # How